🎉

 • What hours map to which cost centers or job codes

-These aren’t UI features.
-They are the operational truth of the business.
+These are the operational truth of the business.
 And without that truth, payroll becomes guesswork, which destroys conversion.

 A vertical SaaS solution that tries to embed payroll without owning time and attendance struggles immediately.
 Customers already have a trusted workforce system living somewhere - a POS, a scheduling tool, a time-clock app, or a paper-and-clipboard workflow they’ve refined for years.
 They won’t switch payroll into your vertical SaaS if your system doesn’t understand or mirror how their teams actually work.